 (i) The prospective caregivers were provided all available information about the child.

-(iv) All required attachments to the narrative in accordance with the rule for the type of home that is the subject of the assessment, such as copies of criminal background checks, references, etc.
+(c) All required attachments to the homestudy in accordance with the rule for the type of home that is the subject of the assessment, such as copies of criminal background checks, references, etc.

 (3) If a homestudy can not be completed and a recommendation made within thirty business days, notification of the delay shall be sent to the Ohio ICPC office prior to the expiration of the thirty day period so that the sending state may be notified.

-(K) If the Ohio ICPC office approves the placement of a child for whom the PCPA or PNA has an agreement to provide supervision, the PCPA or PNA shall:
+(C) If the Ohio ICPC office approves the placement of a child for whom the PCPA, PNA, or court has an agreement to provide supervision, the PCPA, PNA, or court shall: